Dararith-ux/Internet-of-Thing-Team-5/Lab 4/README.md

-# Multi-Sensor IoT Monitoring System with Grafana Dashboard
+# Lab 4 - Multi-Sensor IoT Monitoring System with Grafana Dashboard

 ## Overview
 This project implements a **multi-sensor IoT monitoring system** using **ESP32 with MicroPython (Thonny)**.
 The system collects environmental and health-related data from multiple sensors and performs **edge processing** before transmitting data to a cloud visualization pipeline.